hatakkey/MAG-cups/docs/5G_session_verification.md

 ```
 ### 4.2.2. **Checking the 5G FWA home-user IP setting **

-Check the 5G FWA home-user to verify that 10 IMSI are attached i.e.uesimtun0 to uesimtun9 are created
+Check the 5G FWA home-user to verify that 10 IMSI are attached i.e.uesimtun0 to uesimtun9 are created.

 ```bash
 ue1>ip a